 Cat got your tongue?

 Why are artists and humans in general so drawn to animals?
 Our relationship with animals has changed drastically throughout history.
-Ancient man lived in close proximity to beasts that he simultaneously feared and worshiped as well as hunted for food.
-In the not so distant past, animals were an integral part of everyday life as a means of transportation and labor.
-For most people in the 21st century our closest interaction with animals occurs in our homes in the forms of pets.
+Ancient people lived in close proximity to beasts that they simultaneously feared and worshiped as well as hunted for food.
+In the not-so-distant past, animals were an integral part of everyday life as a means of transportation and labor.
+For most people in the 21st century, our closest interaction with animals occurs in our homes.
 This trajectory from gods to companions is reflected in the artworks on display, and allows visitors the chance to explore their own relationship to the animals in their lives.
 Animals in the Museum will be on display from January 26th through April 28th, 2019.

 Image credit: Anne Coe.
 American, b.1949.
 Suburban Ranchette: Utopian Bliss at the End of the Millennium, 1996.
 Acrylic on canvas.
 Museum Purchase: Friends of Art Acquisition Fund, 2004.8